carmenbianca/report-liferay/plan.md

 The Free Software Foundation Europe annually organises the Legal and Licensing Workshop (LLW) in Barcelona.
 Due to my work on REUSE and my field expertise in copyright and licensing, I have been invited to attend.
-The LLW is not strictly related to the internship other than sharing a theme, but it is a wonderful opportunity for professional growth, networking, and learning.
-See section
+The LLW is not strictly related to the internship, but it is a wonderful opportunity for professional growth, networking, and learning.

+Moreover, there will be plenty field experts present at the event.
+Although the research phase is over by April, there will be the opportunity to pick the brains of these experts.
+Some of these experts may be the \glspl{author} of solutions mentioned in research sub-question @solutions.

-\ref{spdx-reuse}.
+See also section \ref{spdx-reuse}.

 \appendix